icssc/docs/content/docs/about/antalmanac/merge.md

 - Filter search results in Scheduler to exclude courses you've taken in previous quarters of your (Planner) Roadmap.
 - Import entire quarters from a Planner Roadmap into Scheduler
-- Faster access to course and instructor information
+- More quickly access course and instructor information

 As we're actively developing both platforms, we'd love to hear your thoughts!
 You can contact our Projects Committee Chairs, team leads, and developer teams in the [ICSSC Projects Discord Server](https://discord.gg/MxZqH4Zz4b)